tools200ms/alpbase-linux/README.md

 # Development plan

 The list of the features to be added with next releases:
+- Set 'discard' mount flag for root and boot partitions.
-- Add cron to be pre-configures, with:
+- Add cron to be pre-configured with:
-  - 'fstrim -a' for periodic trimming (complementary to 'discard' option that is on, but is a bit lazy)
+  - 'fstrim -a' for periodic trimming (additionally to 'discard' flag')
-- Change fileststem from default 'ext4' to flash friendly fs:
+- Change filesystem from default 'ext4' to flash-friendly:
   - `jffs2` for SuperLight and JustLight
   - `f2fs` for BeDesktop
 - Automatically create swap (but partition, not file).
 Swap space is multiple of available RAM.
   - for SuperLight: there is noswap
   - for JustLight: 1.1x of available RAM
   - for BeDesktop: 1.5x of available RAM

-  Swap partition over swap file is preffered as system will be able to trim in opposition to swap file
+  Swap partition is preferred over swap file as a system will be able to trim unused swap space.

 # References